mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 	- Your blog post should include 100+ words on the experience of doing this work.
 What worked for you?
 What didn't?
 What did you discover about the research process?
 	- List your 5 sources with 2-sentence annotations.
 In the first sentence, summarize the source.
 In the second sentence, say something about why this source is useful for your project.

-# Week 7 - Mapping + Text Analaysis
+# Week 7 - Mapping + Text Analysis

 ## Tuesday, October 26, 2021
 * Prep for today with [Activity 6.2](../spatial-analysis/#activity-62)